cr0hn/enteletaor/doc/source/advanced.rst

 .. note::

-    If not extension provided, enteleteaor automatically add .csv
+    If not extension provided, enteletaor automatically add .csv

 Inject new tasks
 ++++++++++++++++

-Finally, enteleteaor permit us to inject new tasks to the broker flow.
+Finally, enteletaor permit us to inject new tasks to the broker flow.
 The injection only accept one parameter: ``-f`` (``--function-file``).

 This parameter need a JSON as input file with the function parameters.
 Do you remember `Export template`_ option of the list-tasks sub-command?